Carson-Shook/carson-shook.github.io/_posts/2017-12-25-The-Need-to-Archive.md

 published: true
 comments: true
 ---
 I never used to really understand people who downloaded everything that they came across.
 I also used to believe that anything that existed on the internet could never truly be erased.
-All of that changed recently when a I saw a video that I had liked from the MLP fandom get re-uploaded to a channel that tracks this kind of deleted content.
+All of that changed recently when I saw a video that I had liked from the MLP fandom get re-uploaded to a channel that tracks this kind of deleted content.
 At this point, I paused and said to myself,

 "Maybe downloading all of your favorite stuff isn't so crazy.
 I got lucky, but what if that channel hadn't existed?
 Good thing that someone out there is doing this kind of thing for me."